Rehoboth Beach, Delaware: 2020 census

+Demographic estimates

+As of the U.S. Census Bureau 2021 estimate, the population density was 1,266.5 PD/sqmi, and the average housing-unit density was 2,682.9 /mi2.

+The average household size was 1.76 and the average family size was 2.04.

+Income and poverty

 The median income for a household in the city was $43,194 and the median income for a family was $255,755.00.
 Males had a median income of $83,750 versus $27,447 for females.
 The per capita income for the city was $140,284.00.
 About 1.42% of families and 2.44% of the population were below the poverty line, including 8.82% of those under age 18 and 2.2% of those age 65 or over.

 Government

 Rehoboth Beach is governed by a mayor and a city manager.
 As of 2024, the mayor is Stan Mills and the city manager is Taylour Tedder.
 There are several departments, city boards, commissions, and committees that oversee the daily functions of the city government.
 Some of these officials are elected while others are appointed.

 Police services in Rehoboth Beach are provided by the Rehoboth Beach Police Department, which consists of 17 full-time officers and nine full-time dispatchers, along with additional seasonal police officers in the peak summer months.
 Fire protection to Rehoboth Beach and nearby areas is provided by the Rehoboth Beach Volunteer Fire Company, which maintains three stations.